Universal Exact Compression of Differentially Private Mechanisms: Empirical Results

-We compare the MSE of PPR ($\alpha = 2$) and CSGM under various compression sizes in Figure~\ref{fig:experiment_log}.\footnote{Experiments were executed on M1 Pro Macbook, $8$-core CPU ($\approx 3.2$ GHz) with 16GB memory.
-For PPR under a privacy budget $\varepsilon$ and communication budget $b$, we find the largest $\varepsilon' \le \varepsilon$ such that the communication cost bound in Theorem \ref{thm:logk_bound_simple} (with Huffman coding) for simulating the Gaussian mechanism with $(\varepsilon',\delta)$-central DP is at most $b$, and use PPR to simulate this Gaussian mechanism.
+We compare the MSE of PPR ($\alpha = 2$, using Theorem \ref{thm:logk_bound_simple}) and CSGM under various compression sizes in Figure~\ref{fig:experiment_log} (the $y$-axis is in logarithmic scale).\footnote{ Source code: \url{https://github.com/cheuktingli/PoissonPrivateRepr}.
+Experiments were executed on M1 Pro Macbook, $8$-core CPU ($\approx 3.2$ GHz) with 16GB memory.
+For PPR under a privacy budget $\varepsilon$ and communication budget $b$, we find the largest $\varepsilon' \le \varepsilon$ such that the communication cost bound in Theorem \ref{thm:logk_bound_simple} (with Shannon code \cite{shannon1948mathematical}) for simulating the Gaussian mechanism with $(\varepsilon',\delta)$-central DP is at most $b$, and use PPR to simulate this Gaussian mechanism.
 Thus, MSE of PPR in Figure~\ref{fig:experiment_log} becomes flat for large $\varepsilon$, as PPR falls back to using a smaller $\varepsilon'$ instead of $\varepsilon$ due to the communication budget. } Note that the MSE of the (uncompressed) Gaussian mechanism coincides with the CSGM with $1000$ bits, and the PPR with only $400$ bits.
-We can see that PPR consistently achieves a smaller MSE compared to CSGM for all $\varepsilon$'s and compression sizes considered.
+We see that PPR consistently achieves a smaller MSE compared to CSGM for all $\varepsilon$'s and compression sizes considered.
+For $\epsilon=1$ and we compress $d=1000$ to $50$ bits, CSGM has an MSE $0.1231$ , while PPR has an MSE $0.08173$, giving a $33.61\%$ reduction.
+For $\epsilon=0.5$ and we compress $d=1000$ to $25$ bits (the case of high compression and conservative privacy), CSGM has an MSE $0.3877$, while PPR has an MSE $0.3011$, giving a $22.33\%$ reduction.
+These reductions are significant, since all considered mechanisms are asymptotically close to optimal and a large improvement compared to an (almost optimal) mechanism is unexpected.
+See Section~\ref{sec::mse_size} for more about MSE against the compression sizes.

 We also emphasize that PPR provides \emph{both} central and local DP guarantees according to Theorem \ref{thm:eps_dp}, \ref{thm:eps_delta_dp_2} and \ref{thm:eps_delta_dp}.
 In contrast, CSGM only provides central DP guarantees.
+Another advantage of PPR under conservative privacy (small $\epsilon$) is that the trade-off between $\epsilon$ and MSE of PPR exactly coincides with the trade-off of the Gaussian mechanism for small $\epsilon$ (see Figure~\ref{fig:experiment_log}), and CSGM is only close to (but strictly worse than) the Gaussian mechanism.
+This means that for small $\epsilon$, PPR provides compression without any drawback in terms of $\epsilon$-MSE trade-off compared to the Gaussian mechanism (which requires an infinite size communication to exactly realize).